igneous-labs/inf-1.5/docs/v2/README.md

 - StartRebalance
 - EndRebalance
 - SetRebalanceAuthority
+- SwapExactInV2 (new)
+- SwapExactOutV2 (new)
+- WithdrawProtocolFeesV2 (new)

+After verifying identity of the `PoolState` account, the handler will check its `version` field and perform a one-time migration to the new schema by reallocing the account setting the new fields to their initial value.

+If necessary, we will transfer SOL to the account to ensure that it has enough for its new rent-exemption requirements before the program upgrade so that a separate payer accout input is not required.

+#### Yield Release Over Time

+##### `release_yield`

-Immediately after verification, before running anything else, the instruction will run a `release_yield` subroutine which:
+For [all instructions that have write access to the `PoolState`](#migration-plan), immediately after verification, before running anything else, the instruction will run a `release_yield` subroutine which:

 - calc `slots_elapsed = sysvar.clock.slot - pool_state.last_release_slot`
 - update `pool_state.withheld_lamports *= (1.0-rps_picos)^slots_elapsed` where `rps_picos` is `pool_state.rps_picos` converted to a rate between 0.0 and 1.0